-To verify One Source interoperability, the following features and functionalities are covered in the compliance testing:
+To verify Fibrenoire interoperability, the following features and functionalities are covered in the compliance testing:

 - Inbound PSTN calls to various phone types including H.323, SIP, digital and analog telephone at the enterprise.
 All inbound calls from PSTN are routed to the enterprise across the SIP trunk from the service provider. - Outbound PSTN calls from various phone types including H.323, SIP, digital and analog telephone at the enterprise.
 All outbound calls to PSTN are routed from the enterprise across the SIP trunk to the service provider. - Inbound and outbound PSTN calls to/from Avaya one-X® Communicator (1XC) soft phone.
-Both the 1XC Computer Mode (where 1XC is used for call control as well as audio path) and the 1XC Telecommuter Mode (where 1XC is used for call control and a separate telephone is used for audio path) are tested. - Dialing plans including local, long distance, international, outbound toll-free, calls etc. - Calling Party Name presentation and Calling Party Name restriction. - Codec G.711MU and G.729. - Media and Early Media transmissions. - Incoming and outgoing fax using T.38. - DTMF tone transmissions as out-of-band RTP events as per RFC2833.
+Both the1XC Computer Mode (where 1XC is used for call control as well as audio path) and the 1XC Telecommuter Mode (where 1XC is used for call control and a separate telephone is used for audio path) are tested. - Dialing plans including local, long distance, international, outbound toll-free, calls etc. - Calling Party Name presentation and Calling Party Name restriction. - Codec G.711MU. - Media and Early Media transmissions. - Incoming and outgoing fax using T.38 and G.711. - DTMF tone transmissions as out-of-band RTP events as per RFC2833. - Voicemail navigation for inbound and outbound calls.

-- Voicemail navigation for inbound and outbound calls. - User features such as hold and resume, transfer, forward and conference. - Off-net call forward with Diversion method. - EC500 mobility (extension to cellular) with Diversion method. - Routing inbound vector call to call center agent queues. - Response to OPTIONS heartbeat. - Response to incomplete call attempts and trunk errors. - Session Timers implementation. - Remote Worker using Avaya one-X[®] communicator for Windows Soft-phone running SIP.
+- User features such as hold and resume, transfer, forward and conference. - Off-net call forward with Diversion method. - EC500 mobility (extension to cellular) with Diversion method. - Routing inbound vector call to call center agent queues. - Response to OPTIONS heartbeat. - Response to incomplete call attempts and trunk errors. - Session Timers implementation. - Remote Worker which allows Avaya SIP endpoints to connect directly to the public Internet as enterprise phones.